erogenousbeef-zz/BigReactors/Roadmap.md

 Technical Debt / Fixes
 ----------------------
+- RedNet controllers are not persisting settings properly
-- (0.2 Merge) Figure out IRedNetNetworkContainer.
+- (0.2 MFR Compat) Figure out IRedNetNetworkContainer.
 May need to signal the network to update via that or implement it or have one inside. getConnectionType() may need to be implemented too.
+- (0.2 MFR Compat) Add laser focus

 Known Bugs
 ----------